NativeScript/docs-v7/start/ns-setup-os-x.md

 1. Install the dependencies for Android development.
     1. Install [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or a later stable official release.
         1. Go to [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and click **Download** for JDK.
-        1. In the **Java SE Development Kit** section, accept the license agreement and click the download link for Mac OS X.
+        1. In the **Java SE Development Kit** section, accept the license agreement and click the download link for Mac macOS.
         1. Wait for the download to complete and install the JDK.
     1. Set the JAVA_HOME system environment variable.